galactic-forensics/iniabu/docs/intro.rst

 The following properties can then be queried from this isotope:

+- The number of nucleons / mass number of an isotope can be queried with ``a``.
 - The name of the isotope(s) requested can be queried with ``name``.
 - The mass of a specific isotope using ``mass``.